sourcegraph/handbook/content/departments/technical-success/support/process/case-transitions.md

 # Case Transitions

-This page outlines the process for transitioning cases between application engineers.
+This page outlines the process for transitioning cases between support engineers.
 While we strive to keep this to a minimum, there are situations where it makes sense to transition cases mid-workstream.
 Some examples include clients operating in different timezones, vacation or OOO, regional team shortages, and more.
-If an application engineer that’s currently assigned to a case determines that they should transfer the case to another application engineer, the following process should be employed.
+If an support engineer that’s currently assigned to a case determines that they should transfer the case to another support engineer, the following process should be employed.

-## Action for the Application Engineer Transition an Active Case
+## Action for the Support Engineer Transition an Active Case

 - Add an internal note, using the Case Transition macro and template (details below)
 - Update the title of the ticket to start with: NEEDS TRANSITION